amanstacker/schema-package/readme.txt

 = 1.0.32 =

-* Added: Google Rich Results and Schema Validator links dirlcyt in SPG post editor
+* Added: Direct links to Google Rich Results Test and Schema Validator in the SPG post editor.
-* Added: servesCuisine hasMenu properties in LocalBusiness Schema
+* Added: Support for the `servesCuisine` and `hasMenu` properties in the LocalBusiness schema.
-* Added: ClothingStore and VisualArtwork schema.
+* Added: Support for the ClothingStore and VisualArtwork schema types.
-* Added: Testimonials links in readme.txt
+* Added: Testimonial links to the `readme.txt` file.

 = 1.0.31 =